 Pittsburg State University chapter won the Student Chapter of the Year at MCAA19.
 The chapter was selected based on how well it promotes an understanding of the mechanical industry and the career opportunities offered.

 MCERF announced the recipients of four MCERF Scholarships created to honor the industry leaders they are named after.
-The students receiving these scholarships were selected by our Career Development Committee for their exceptional academic performance, leadership skills, interest in developing a career in the mechanical industry, work ethic and technical abilities.
+The students receiving these scholarships were selected for their academic performance, leadership skills, and interest in developing a career in the mechanical industry.